qiujunzhang03-7/GR5293-peft-medical-vqa/docs/REPORT.md

 ## 8. Limitations & future work

 1. **Single seed.** All reported new results use seed=42.
 CUDA non-determinism means re-running will give results within ~1–2 pp but not exactly identical.
-Members 2/3 can fill this gap by running 3 seeds per QLoRA/DoRA headline configuration.
+This can be addressed by running multiple seeds per configuration.

 2. **Rank U-shape is a single-seed finding.** The r=4 < r=8 < r=16 overfitting pattern is consistent across all five metrics, but it comes from one seed.
 Replicating it at 2 more seeds would confirm — we haven't done this due to Colab quota.